What is formative assessment?

 However the realities of the multitude of demands and pressures that teachers face can make them doubt whether there is enough time in the school day for their students to learn more deeply.
 But as U.S. college basketball coaching legend, John Wooden said, "If you don't have time to do it right, when will you have time to do it over?"

 It is important to understand that the gains in robust long-term learning make formative assessment highly time-effective.
-These gains are illustrated in the data shown in the diagram below, which above, which comes from one of a series of studies comparing teaching that is based on formative assessment (diagnostic teaching) with the traditional direct instruction approach (positive reinforcement).
+These gains are illustrated in the data shown in the diagram below, which comes from one of a series of studies comparing teaching that is based on formative assessment (diagnostic teaching) with the traditional direct instruction approach (positive reinforcement).

 Of special note is that the gains during the period of instruction, pre-test to post-test, were comparable.
 However, the results of the formative assessment group on the delayed test, taken several months later, showed little of the fall-off in the traditionally taught class – a lack of retention that is familiar to every teacher.
 All the series of studies, with different teachers, different classes and different math topics, showed similar results.

 Results from work at the Shell Center showing how teaching based on formative assessment techniques improves long-term retention of learning.
-The MAP Classroom Challenges build on these techniques.
+The Classroom Challenges build on these techniques.